 Guilt Trips – Abusers will always find a way to get what they want.
 Unfortunately, guilt trip makes it possible.
 It is the process of using affection and responsibility to make someone follow and obey them.
 It puts the victim in a situation where they can no longer decide not to do it and force themselves to just give in to whatever it is the abusers want.

-Getting Things By Force – An abusive relationship always has an ultimatum.
+Getting Things By Force – “Power exists in all relationships.
+Having power means to have a sense of control, to have choices and the ability to influence our environment and others.”
+Darlene Lancer, JD, LMFT said.
+An abusive relationship always has an ultimatum.
 The abusers hold their victims captive in an attempt to gain absolute control over the relationship.
 It is a behavior where every action needs to pay the price or at least needs to have something in return.
 Most of the times, it consists of threat, unbalanced choices, and unreasonable punishments.

 Manipulation – In a relationship, emotional attachment becomes a person’s weakness.
 That’s why abusers use it to force their partners to takes responsibility for their feelings.
 This method makes the abusers more in control of the situation.
 Since its primary goal is to keep the abusers happy all the time, the victims fall into a pit where they think that every bad thing that is happening is their entire fault.